Spain

 Political Situation for Trans People

-While Spain's 2023 gender law is the most progressive in Europe (and perhaps the world), the far right has of course been pushing to eliminate it, the center-right (PP) party wants to curtail many rights, and the center-left (PSOE) socialist party is falling for the "protecting women in sports" story.
+While Spain's 2023 Gender Law (Ley Trans) is the most progressive in Europe (and perhaps the world), the far right has of course been pushing to eliminate it, the center-right (PP) party wants to curtail many rights, and the center-left (PSOE) socialist party is falling for the "protecting women in sports" story.
+The PP's platform includes a statement that the Gender Law "erases women."
+Vox wants to eliminate the Gender Law and opposes gay marriage (but supports gay civil unions).

 Spain has elected a few trans politicians.
 Carla Antonelli is Spain's first openly trans senator.
 Jimena González is a trans assembly member from Madrid.